mucsci-students/2020fa-420-CovidSurvivors/README.md

 This will save all the data for the model to the specified JSON file and store it in the models directory.

 A model can later be loaded back into the program and edited.
+But you must remember to save it to apply the changes.

 ```
 UMLEditor> load_model MyModel.json